Filling in the keywords is a really great way to get noticed. Without keywords on your

 Is it pink?
 Pastel?
 Neon?
-Check a few magazines and blogs for trending and seasonal colour names or you can turn to a colour list like ColorHexa or Wikipedia for some inspiration.
+Check a few magazines, blogs and the Press Loft Trend page for trending and seasonal colour names, or you can turn to a colour list like ColorHexa or Wikipedia for some inspiration.

 2. Does it have a pattern or texture to it?

 Has your chair been upholstered with a velvet chevron print?
 Here is a list of different pattern styles that might match your product.
 You can also think of techniques used to create your product, like handmade, painted or distressed.

 3. What is your product made out of?

 Is it wood?
 What kind of wood is it?
 Has it been stained, or maybe left natural and raw?
 Has it been reclaimed or recycled?
 Is your product eco-friendly in some way?

 Modern and minimalist?
 Contemporary?
 Urban?
 If you are unsure you can always check magazines and articles for a better understanding of the different interior design styles.

 5. Does your product relate to a holiday or season?

 If a journalist is collecting items for a Halloween feature, for example, make sure that your skeleton candle makes it to the top of the list by including seasonal keywords such as Halloween, Boo, Trick or treat, haunted etc. Always ask yourself who your product is for and include those into your list of keywords. (kids, mother’s day, birthday, grandparents, babies)